silencer00001/bitcoin/apidoc.md

 ```
 *Please note, gettransaction_MP currently supports transactions available in the wallet only.*

-###listtransactions_MP
+###Listing Historical Transactions
-The listtransactions_MP call allows for retrieval of the last n Master Protocol transactions, if desired filtered on address.
+The **listtransactions_MP** call allows for retrieval of the last n Master Protocol transactions, if desired filtered on address.

 **Required Parameters**
 - There are no required parameters for this call.
 Calling with no parameters will default to all addresses in the wallet and the last 10 transactions.